MelbHSGameStudio/MHSGame2025/README.md

 The game is a spiritual successor to MHS: The Game 2022 and MHS: The Game 2023.

-Contact Jonah Lau for more information.
+Contact Brendan Liang (Studio Head 2026) for more information.